Huguitis/aoi.js-documentation/src/functions/Misc/arrayAt.md

 ---
 title: $arrayAt
-description: $arrayAt choose the index (position) of the array element to be returned.
+description: $arrayAt will choose the index (position) of the array element to be returned.
 Returns nothing if the given index can not be found.
 id: arrayAt
 ---

-`$arrayAt` choose the index (position) of the array element to be returned.
+`$arrayAt` will choose the index (position) of the array element to be returned.
 Returns nothing if the given index can not be found.

 ## Usage